MmagdyHafezZ/pitch/docs/architecture/MicroServices/Simulation/SIMULATION_ARCHITECTURE.md

 - **Rule-based scoring**: Pattern matching or keyword detection for specific behaviors

+For each evaluation:

+- PostgreSQL EvalArtifact (stub) created with id, sessionId, turnId, kind, score
+- MongoDB EvalArtifactData created (same ID) with full data{} (RAGAS metrics, LLM judge reasoning, etc.)

-A ScoreItem record is created in the Score Repository for each criterion with the achieved score, maxPoints, and details JSON.
+A ScoreItem record is created in PostgreSQL Score Repository for each criterion with the achieved score and details JSON (maxPoints derived from Criterion, not stored).

 The Feedback Service calculates totalScore by summing weighted criterion scores and maxScore from the rubric definition.

-A Scorecard record is created in the Score Repository with totalScore, maxScore, and rubricId.
+A Scorecard record is created in PostgreSQL Score Repository with totalScore, maxScore, and rubricId.

 The Coaching Service generates actionable tips by analyzing low-scoring areas:

 - The LLM Service creates coaching text linked to specific conversation excerpts
-- CoachTip records are created in the Score Repository with text, excerptRef, and optional resource links
+- CoachTip records are created in PostgreSQL Score Repository with text, excerptRef, and optional resource links

-The Benchmark Service updates team/org averages in the Benchmark Repository for performance tracking.
+The Benchmark Service updates team/org averages in PostgreSQL Benchmark Repository for performance tracking.

-The Event Bus emits a `feedback.ready` event with scorecardId and sessionId.
+The Event Bus emits `feedback.ready` event with scorecardId and sessionId.

 The system responds with `200 OK`, returning the scorecardId and summary scores.

 ---

-### Retrieve Scorecard Details Figure [8.11]
+### Retrieve Scorecard Details Figure [7.2.11]

 The User sends `GET /feedback/scorecards/{scorecardId}` through the Feedback Gateway to the Feedback Controller.